TimHopg/obsidian/Docker.md

 `docker run -it --name some_name debian` - to create and run in one command (`-it` interactive mode/pseudo TTY) `docker start -ai [name of container]`
-`docker exec -it [container] zsh` - executes `zsh` in container `docker run -v /local/path:/container/path -it my-image`
+`docker exec -it [container] zsh` - executes `zsh` in container `docker run --name container_name -v /local/path:/container/path -it my-image` - mounts local path to container path

 `docker inspect {image}` - shows architecture etc for image